And not even our ‘best & brightest’ can see outside the matrix.

 What followed was the corporate deep-dive, a window inside the minds of America’s ‘best & brightest’.
 What did we think?

 Mostly, it was felt the simulation reflects the society we live in today.
+The truth is, the game was rigged from the start.

 The group pointed to (a) the cost of college education, (b) discrimination in hiring, and (c) that it takes money to make money.
 People with means have built-in advantages, they concluded.